1946 Xavier Gold Rush football team

 The 1946 Xavier Gold Rush football team represented Xavier University of Louisiana as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1946 college football season.
-Led by head coach Ted A. Wright in his 12th and final season as head coach, the Gold Rush compiled a 4–2 record and outscored opponents by a total of 96 to 77.
+Led by head coach Giles O. Wright in his fourth and final season as head coach, the Gold Rush compiled a 4–2 record.
 They were ranked in a tie for No. 12 among the nation's black college football teams according to the Pittsburgh Courier and its Dickinson Rating System.

+Wright resign his post at Xavier in December 1946, just after the conclusion of the season.